This attribute defines a path to follow.

 <path d="m50,100..." />

 Curveto commands specify a Bezier curve.
 There are two types of Bezier curves: Cubic and Quadratic.
-Quadratic Bezier curves are a special case of the Cubic bezier curves, in that the control point for each end is the same.
-The syntax for a Quadratic Bezier curve is "Q cx,cy x,y" or "q dcx,dcy, dx, dy". cx and cy are the absolute coordinates of the control point, dcx and dcy are the direction in the x and y directions, respectively, of the control point. x and y are the absolute coordinates of the end point, and dx and dy are the distances in the x and y directions, respectively, of the end point.
+Quadratic Bezier curves are a special case of the Cubic bezier curve, in that the control point for each end is the same.
+The syntax for a Quadratic Bezier curve is "Q cx,cy x,y" or "q dcx,dcy, dx, dy". cx and cy are the absolute coordinates of the control point, dcx and dcy are the distance in the x and y directions, respectively, of the control point. x and y are the absolute coordinates of the end point, and dx and dy are the distances in the x and y directions, respectively, of the end point.

 Cubic Bezier curves follow the same concept as Quadratic, except that there are two control points to worry about.
 The syntax for a Cubic Bezier curve is "C c1x,c1y c2x,c2y x,y" or "c dc1x,dc1y dc2x,dc2y dx,dy", where c1x,c1y, and c2x,c2y are the absolute coordinates of the control points for the initial point and end point respectively. dc1x,dc1y, dc2x,dc2y are all relative to the initial point, not the end point. dx and dy are the distance to the right and down respectively.